0x6a62/speedscope/Importing-from-Node.js.md

 ## Importing a heap profile

 Like the CPU Profiling, you can use the Chrome Inspector to record a heap allocation profile.
 First, launch your process with the `--inspect` flag.
-Next, go the `` section and select the "Allocation Sampling" option.
+Next, go the `Memory` section and select the "Allocation sampling" option.

 ![Selection allocation sampling](https://user-images.githubusercontent.com/150329/46621570-a5ea1f00-cadc-11e8-8e8f-c2dc1db983bd.png)